Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 3. As a first time user, I don't want to be overwhelmed with information.
 4. As a first time user after reading through the site, I want to see what types of questions other people have asked.
 ### Returning user
-5. As a returning user, I want to access the Contact us page because I've been curious about a question in relation to my/ my child's scan.
+5. As a returning user, I want to access the contact us form because I've been curious about a question in relation to my/ my child's scan.
 6. As a returning user, I want to quicky access the risks associated with radiation page to reread before my child's scan.
 7. As a returning user, I want to go back and check the radon gas levels of the houses of other people I know (I checked my house my first time using the wesbite).
 8. As a returning user, I want a brief reminder about what my scan is.